AbundantSalmon/judo-techniques-bot/README.md

 ## Production FAQ

-Built when there is commit pushed to main using github actions and deployed as docker container to an EC2 instance on AWS ECS using terraform.
+~~Built when there is commit pushed to main using github actions and deployed as docker container to an EC2 instance on AWS ECS using terraform.~~

+Currently the container is deployed to a portainer instance on a VPS.